Khalaf57/ml17kfma/README.md

 The "Hellow World" Model was developed through the course and I have attached all the practices which are 39 files.
 This model contains two Python files mode.py and agentframwork.py

-Moreover, the model creats agents which could be people or animales in the space and it describe their behaviors such as an agent ability to move from place to another and agent  intractions with each other and with the environment which has been represented by values of numbers.
+Moreover, the model creates agents which could be people or animals in the space and it describe their behaviors such as an agent ability to move from place to another and agent interactions with each other and with the environment which has been represented by values of numbers

 The agent communications are various due to random options and each agent should share the food collected within a certain distance which is here 50 units and represented by neighborhood.
 The initial location of agents in the environment  are made randomly and it can be obtained from a web page.